casualGamer-dev/Nuon/src/lib/thread/threading.md

-@page threading Threading in Tor
+@page threading Threading in Nuon

-Tor is based around a single main thread and one or more worker threads.
+Nuon is based around a single main thread and one or more worker threads.
 We aim (with middling success) to use worker threads for CPU-intensive activities and the main thread for our networking.
 Fortunately (?) we have enough cryptography that moving what we can